jerolimov/atom-show-in-system/README.md

+**Deprecated.
+But still ready for the [atom.io](http://atom.io) 1.0 release.**

+I developed this plugin for an early [atom.io](http://atom.io) version where this function was missing.
+The latest version contains already the "Show in Finder" menu, but not the "Open with default application" entry.

+This plugin provides both functions - but will not be supported in the future.

 ## Show and open files within your file manager and terminal

 You can install this small [atom.io](http://atom.io) extension in the